skyzo-sa/skyzo-sa/README.md

-<h1 align="center">Hi there, I'm Thokozane 👋</h1>

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Network+and+Cybersecurity+Engineer" alt="Typing SVG" /></a>

 ## About Me

-An experienced and certified Network & Cybersecurity Engineer working on helping organizations design their security posture.
-Proficient in Network Configuration and Management, Network & Endpoint Security, Cloud & Application Security, Automation and managing Linux & Azure cloud environments.
-Worked with many vendors and technologies ( Cisco, Sophos, Fortinet, PfSense etc. ) Passionate about problem-solving, optimizing systems, and advancing in cloud and network security.
+Hey!
+Hi there 👋 I’m Thokozane Mpanza — Network Engineer, professional problem‑solver, part‑time network breaker, and full‑time fixer of my own chaos.
+I spend my days configuring networks, spinning up VMs, yelling at Linux (lovingly), Automating using Python and learning from the “features” I accidentally create.
+If you enjoy packets, CLI life, homelabs, and the occasional “why is this not working?”, then welcome to my GitHub.
+You’re in good company.

-- 🌐 Certified Network Engineer "CCNA" holder.
+- 🌐 Certified Network Engineer (CCNA) holder.
-- 🐧 Certified Cybersecurty Engineer "NSE3" holder.
+- 🐧 Certified Cybersecurty Engineer (NSE3) holder.
-- 📚 Working on my CCNP certification.
+- 📚 Working on my NSE 4 and 5 certification.
 - 🐍 Currently developing skills in Python, Linux, DevOps, Ansible, and Network Automation.
 - 💻 Running a bare-metal EVE-NG home lab server emulating, firewalls, routers, and switches.
 - ⚡ Fun fact: Music Producer and Graphics Designer.